oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

     </copy>
     ```
     ![Query result count for after 2019](images/mongo-2019-cnt.png " ")

+Feel free to use your Mongo skills and play with the movies collection to experience the transparency of Oracle's MongoDB API for your Mongo applications.

 **Proceed to the next Lab where we will look a little bit under the hood.**
 ## Learn More